aiven/debezium-pg-kafka-connect-test/README.md

 ./bin/deploy-terraform-infra.sh
 ```
 #### Kafka Tools
+- Producing to and consuming from our kafka `demo-topic`.
+- We procide an example below using the Conduktor application/tool.
+It is not required, but recommended.
+Feel free to use the tools and methods of your choice.
 ##### Conduktor Configuration
-- We will use [conduktor](https://www.conduktor.io/download/) to create the requisite PKS12 cert keystore and generate random data to the `demo-topic` kafka topic that our terraform created--(see the kafka_connect module).
+- We will use [conduktor](https://www.conduktor.io/download/) to create the requisite PKCS12 cert keystore and generate random data to the `demo-topic` kafka topic that our terraform created--(see the kafka_connect module).
   - Follow the below steps after running the `deploy-terraform-infra.sh` script.
   - [Download and install the conduktor kafka tool](https://www.conduktor.io/download/)
   - Follow the [Conduktor Cluster Connection docs](https://docs.conduktor.io/kafka-cluster-connection/setting-up-a-connection-to-kafka); it's as simple as pointing the conduktor application to the: